 Ketamine is also not a simple drug; when present in the liver and other parts of the body it metabolises into other drugs such as norketamine.

-Ketamine was first discovered in 1962, right on the cusp of the psychedelic era.
-A company by the name Parke-Davis was the first to extract mescaline from the psychedelic cacti, a process first attributed to Calvin Stevens, who was working as an advisor at the company at the time.
-After a legal dispute, Parke-Davis eventually gained full ownership over the compound and its production.
+Ketamine was first discovered in 1962 by Calvin Stevens who was an adviser for the Parke-Davis company.
+After a legal dispute, Parke-Davis eventually gained full ownership over the Ketamine compound and its production.

 Important Events, Findings, Studies

 During the later part of the 1960s, medics in the Vietnam War used the drug as an anesthetic.
 Handling patients while they were under the effects of ketamine was much easier.
 Additionally avoiding the negative effects typically common with the opiates used prior.
 During the 1970s, the U.S. approved Ketamine for anesthetic use for the general population.

 John C. Lilly, an American psychologist, suffered from debilitating headaches throughout his whole life.
 Dr. Craig Enright administered Dr. Lilly “special K” when his headache began.
 After few sequential doses, anecdotal reports state curing his headaches for good.
 Lilly continued taking ketamine for the rest of his life.

 In the late 1970s and early 80s, ketamine began to appear on the illegal drug market, mainly due to rouge chemists.